 This form is to be filled in by a project manager (or their delegate) or a team leader - Road and Maintenance Division, on the discovery of an unexpected heritage item during construction or maintenance works.
-Date: Rec orded by: • lude name and ition) Project name: Project name: Description of works being undertaken (eg Removal of failed pavement by excavation and pouring concrete slabs in 1m x 1m replacement sections).
-Description of exact location of item (eg Within the road formation on Parramatta Road, east bound lane, at the corner of Johnston Street, Annandale, Sydney).
-Description of iter n found (What type of ite m is it likely to be ?
+Recorded by: Date: (Include name and position) Project name: Description of works being undertaken (eg Removal of failed pavement by excavation and pouring concrete slabs in 1m x 1m replacement sections).
+Description of exact location of item (eg Within the road formation on Parramatta Road, east bound lane, at the corner of Johnston Street.
+Annandale, Sydney).
+Description of item found (What type of item is it likely to be?
 Tick the relevant boxes).
-A. A relic A 'relic' is evidence of a past human activity relating o the settlement of NSW with local or state heritage significance.
+A. A relic A 'relic' is evidence of a past human activity relating to the settlement of NSW with local or state heritage significance.
 A relic might include bottles, utensils, plates, cups, household items, tools, implements, and similar items.
-B. A 'work, bui lding or structure' A 'work' can generally be defined as a form infrastructure such as tram tracks, a culvert, road base, a bridge pier, kerbing, and similar items.
-C. An Aborigin al object An 'Aboriginal object' may include stone tools, stone flakes, shell middens, rock art, scarred trees and human bones.
-D. Bone Remember that immediately by Bones can either be human or animal remains.
-Remember that you must contact the local police mmediately by telephone if you are certain that he bone(s) are human remains .
+B. A 'work, building or structure' A 'work' can generally be defined as a form infrastructure such as tram tracks, a culvert, road base, a bridge pier, kerbing, and similar items.
+C. An Aboriginal object An 'Aboriginal object' may include stone tools, stone flakes, shell middens, rock art, scarred trees and human bones.
+D. Bone Bones can either be human or animal remains. П Remember that you must contact the local police immediately by telephone if you are certain that the bone(s) are human remains.
 E. Other